 - Summer picnics and block parties

 - Clean-up days

 These are just some of the things that make it easy to get to know your neighbors, and have fun at the same time.
 This well-developed network of organizations and the people who participate in them help to maintain the strong social fabric and sense of belonging that have long characterized the Eastside.

 In 2001, the Eastside summit produced a plan for the Eastside titled “Growing in Community”.
 This plan has provided the blueprint for much of what we do at Allen Neighborhood Center.
 You can download it in PDF format or as a Word document.

 Community Builder’s Toolbox

 ANC has compiled a guide to community organizing for anyone interested in started or growing a neighborhood organization.
 Sections of the guide are available for download below.
 All the files are in PDF format and open in a new window.
-We also feature community resources each month on page 5 of the Eastside Monthly.

 - 14 Steps to Building a New Neighborhood Organization